113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 ## APPENDIX
 {: #appendix}

-All prerequisites will install for most users using the platform installers at the top of this page.
+All prerequisites are installed for most users that are using the platform installers.
 If you need to manually install any components, here are the instructions:

-To install the dev plugin, the [IBM Cloud CLI](../reference/bluemix_cli/get_started.md#getting-started) must first be installed.
+To install the dev plug-in, the [IBM Cloud CLI](../reference/bluemix_cli/get_started.md#getting-started) must first be installed.

-To use the dev plugin itself, you must install it by running the following command: `ibmcloud plugin install dev -r Bluemix`
+To use the dev plug-in itself, you must install it by running the following command: `ibmcloud plugin install dev -r Bluemix`

 For running and debugging applications locally, you must also install [Docker ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.docker.com/get-docker).

-For deploying an application as a container, you must also install install Kubernetes, Helm, and the following IBM Cloud CLI plugins:
+For deploying an application as a container, you must also install `Kubernetes`, `Helm`, and the following IBM Cloud CLI plug-ins:

 To install Kubernetes:
 * Mac users: